 In determining how to use the data collected about Teacher performance, whether for written evaluation reports or for informal feedback and identification of appropriate professional development, School Districts and BOCES shall consider the technical quality and rigor of the methods used to collect the data, and the technical quality of the data itself.

-5.01 (E) (7) Method for Evaluating Teacher Performance Related to Student Academic Growth.
-No later than July 2013, a description of the method for evaluating Teachers' performance related to Student Academic Growth.
+Method for Evaluating Teacher Performance on Teacher Quality Standard VI (Related to Student Academic Growth).
+No later than July 2013, a description of the method for evaluating Teachers' performance related to against Teacher Quality Standard VI (Student Academic Growth).